-- 2.46 It is proposed that within the Medium Term Financial Strategy it is assumed that Council Tax is increased by the maximum possible, which in Scenario 4 is 3%; and that in order to deliver a 5% increase in other income, fees and charges are increased appropriately.
-To the extent that individual categories of fees and charges are not increased by this amount, compensating additional increases will be found elsewhere. - 2.47 In seeking areas where there may be potential for making savings, it is worth comparing the Council's most recent spending data with those of its peers the other district Councils of Kent.
-This is not to imply that this Council is over-spending or under-spending in particular areas.
+In the Medium Term Financial Strategy it is assumed that Council Tax is increased by the maximum possible, which in Scenario 4 is 3%; and that in order to deliver a 5% increase in other income, fees and charges are increased appropriately.
+To the extent that individual categories of fees and charges are not increased by this amount, compensating additional increases will be found elsewhere.

+In seeking areas where there may be potential for making savings, it is worth comparing the Council's most recent spending data with those of its peers - the other district Councils of Kent.
+This is not to imply that this Council is overspending or under-spending in particular areas.
 Rather, it is intended to put our allocation of expenditure against the different priorities in context.